mihakralj/pinescript/indicators/trends_FIR/blma.md

 # Blackman Moving Average (BLMA)

 The Blackman Moving Average implements an optimized weight distribution using the Blackman window function to achieve superior frequency domain characteristics.
+Developed by Ralph Beebe Blackman at Bell Labs in the 1950s as an improvement over earlier window functions, the Blackman window was originally designed for spectral analysis in telecommunications.
+Its application to financial markets emerged in the late 1990s as digital signal processing techniques became more prevalent in technical analysis.
+By the mid-2000s, it had been incorporated into advanced trading platforms for its exceptional noise-filtering properties.
 BLMA's cosine-based weighting algorithm provides excellent side-lobe suppression while preserving signal structure, reducing noise and false signals while maintaining accuracy during trend transitions through its symmetrical FIR implementation.

 [Pine Script Implementation of BLMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_FIR/blma.pine)

+## Core Concepts

+The BLMA was designed to address several limitations in traditional moving averages through:

+- Enhanced spectral leakage control with triple-cosine weighting
+- Superior side-lobe suppression compared to other window functions
+- Balanced main-lobe width for optimal time-frequency resolution
+- Preservation of important market signals while eliminating noise
+- Symmetrical design for zero phase distortion

+BLMA achieves this balance through its sophisticated three-term cosine series that creates a weight distribution optimized for separating meaningful price movements from market noise, particularly valuable in choppy or consolidating markets.

 ## Mathematical Foundation